home-assistant/home-assistant.io/source/_integrations/freebox.markdown

 <div class='note warning'>

-  If you change your Freebox router for a new one, go into your Home Assistant configuration `.storage` folder and delete the "freebox" folder, then add the component again.
+  If you change your Freebox router for a new one, go into your Home Assistant configuration `.storage` folder and delete the "freebox" folder, then add the integration again.

 </div>